 So we start off with the certain knowledge that Stephen Strange was an active neurosurgeon back in 2014 — and not a Master of the Mystic Arts.
 Now let's turn to the movie itself; when is it set?

 Naturally, the movie's opening sequence kicks off with some of Stephen Strange's cases, establishing his skill as a surgeon.
 We're given brief glimpses of the awards on his wall - and, significantly, some of these are dated 2016.
-We can immediately say that the film is set this year.
+We can immediately say that the bulk of the film is set this year.

 Just before Strange's car accident, he gets a phone call discussing possible cases.
 One that he rejects is significant: